john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 ## HRESULTs

 A `HRESULT` is a 32 bit signed integer representing an error or success code.
-The reason for the naming is that it was originally a result-handle (like a `HWND` is a window-handle, a `HINSTANCE` is an instance-handle).
-But that was too heavy so it became a 32 bit signed integer instead.
+The reason for the slightly strange naming is that it was originally a result-handle, rather than an error code, (like a `HWND` is a window-handle, a `HINSTANCE` is an instance-handle, a `HRESULT` was a result-handle).
+But that was too heavy and deemed unnecessary early on, so it became a 32 bit signed integer instead error code instead.

 A `HRESULT` has 3 elements - a severity (error or success), a facility (where it comes from), and a code (what it is).
 The severity is the sign bit, where a 1 (negative number) means an error and a 0 (positive number) means a success.
-This leads to the 2 macros in `winerror.h` of
+To inspect this bit, there are 2 macros in `winerror.h`:

 ```cpp
 #define FAILED(hr) (((HRESULT)(hr)) < 0)